Hispanic Heritage Month

 Resources From the State Library and Archives of Florida

-National Hispanic Heritage Month (September 15 to October 15) celebrates the histories, cultures and contributions of American citizens whose ancestors came from Spain, Mexico, the Caribbean, and Central and South America.
+National Hispanic Heritage Month (September 15 to October 15) celebrates the histories, cultures and contributions of Americans whose ancestors came from Spain, Mexico, the Caribbean, and Central and South America.

 Begun in 1968 as Hispanic Heritage Week under President Lyndon Johnson, the observation was expanded to National Hispanic Month by President Ronald Reagan in 1988.